Important Raceday Information

 There is a disabled viewing area in front of the stand and a small viewing stand by the winning post with a ramp for wheelchair access.

-There is also car parking area suitable for a disabled racegoer in the Course Enclosure between the roadway crossing and the Sports Centre, with a disabled viewing area with wheelchair accessible viewing beside the Course Enclosure Stand.
+There is also a FREE car parking area suitable for a disabled racegoer in the Course Enclosure between the roadway crossing and the Sports Centre, with a disabled viewing area with wheelchair accessible viewing besides the Course Enclosure Stand.

 Toilets accessible to wheelchair users are available in The Prince of Wales Stand, Grandstand/Paddock and Course Enclosures.
 Please ask racecourse staff for assistance.